gabisurita/network-labs/experiments/6_bgp_internet_routing.md

-It's known as an Exterior protocol, which means it can aggregates between several subnetworks and is classified by design as a Path Vector Protocol, which means it's based on neighbor routers transmitting their routing tables every time a route has changed and the information is stored in the links rather than in every node.
+It's known as an Exterior protocol, which means it can aggregates between several subnetworks and is classified by design as a Path Vector Protocol, which means it's based on neighbor routers transmitting their routing tables every time a route has changed.

 To reproduce the experiments in this tutorial, you must install `quagga`, you can do this in debian-based sytems with: